NixOS/nix.dev/.github/ISSUE_TEMPLATE/tutorial.md

 ---
 name: Tutorial request
-about: Suggest a topic for a new tutorial and propose where to put it in the [planned outline](https://github.com/NixOS/nix.dev/issues/572).
+about: Suggest a topic for a new tutorial
 labels: tutorial
 ---